jhpyle/docassemble/_docs/markup.md

 See also the [`qr_code()`] function, which allows you to insert the `[QR ...]` markup using [Python].

+# <a name="tables"></a>Inserting tables

+Tables can be inserted in the format known as [PHP Markdown Extra].

+{% include side-by-side.html demo="table-markdown" %}

+If you want to construct a table based on information in a list, the best practice is to collect the list information into an [object] and then use the [`table` block] to create a template for the table.
+See the documentation of that block in the [documents] section for more information.

+If you want to write tables in [Markdown] manually, note that the alignment characters do not have do be perfectly aligned from row to row.

+{% include side-by-side.html demo="table-markdown-unaligned" %}

+Under the [Markdown] rules, the text for each row needs to be all on the same line in your [Markdown] text.
+If you want to include a line break within a cell, use the `[BR]` tag, which is documented in the [document markup] section.

+Exactly how your text is converted from [Markdown] into an actual table depends on the output format.
+If you are including a table that is viewed on the screen, see [tables in HTML] for the details.
+If you are including a table that is inserted into an attachment, see [tables in attachments].

+If you want to have fine-grained control over the formatting of tables, [Markdown] will disappoint you.

+For example, the [PHP Markdown Extra] format _requires_ that you include a header in your table, even if you do not want one.
+You can try to make the header row blank with the following trick.

+{% include side-by-side.html demo="table-markdown-noheader" %}

+If you want a very specific type of table, you can use [raw HTML] for a table that displays in a question or [raw LaTeX] for a table that displays in a PDF-only [`attachment`].

+If you want a simple two-column table that fills the width of the page, note that there are special [document markup] tags for this special case: you can write `[BEGIN_TWOCOL]` (text of first column) `[BREAK]` (text of second column) `[END_TWOCOL]`.

 # <a name="field"></a>Embedding fields

 In a [`fields`] block, you can use the markup syntax `[FIELD ...]` to